5 Completely Legitimate Ways to Spy Your Competitor Blogs and use the finding for your own benefit

 Here are top 5 tactics you can use to legitimately spy on your competitor blogs’ success strategy and get away with your spoofing act without any trace.

-1. Learn which aspects of their blogging strategy is working out:
+1. Learn which aspects of their blogging strategy is working out

-Some blogs maintain a very clever strategy, some simply walk the often travelled manner.
+Some blogs maintain a very clever strategy, some simply walk the often traveled manner.
 To start off with your spying act, you need to understand your competitor blog’s strategy.
-The core idea is to understand how effective your competitors are at blogging and how can you build on their success and exploit on their weaknesses.
+The core idea is to understand how effective your competitors are at blogging and how can you build on their success and exploit their weaknesses.
 There are a few important things that you can do to investigate the blogging strategy of your competitor.

 - How often are they blogging?